Proud to be Yu: building an inclusive workplace for LGBTQ+ employees

 The business case for being LGBTQ+ inclusive

-As YuLife’s Head of User Content, Happy Fiala, points out, ‘values’ is “such a buzzword right now” in the business world.
+‘Values’ is such a buzzword right now in the business world.
 And for many leaders, creating an inclusive workplace is at heart a matter of values.

 But there are undeniable benefits beyond that.
 Multiple studies show that having a more diverse workforce leads to greater innovation, and in turn to higher revenues.
 One Boston Consulting Group study showed that companies with above-average management team diversity reported 19% higher innovation revenue than companies with below-average diversity at that level.